hsmistry/picosdk-usbdrdaq-matlab-examples/README.md

-# USB DrDAQ Thermocouple Data Logger MATLAB Examples
+# USB DrDAQ Data Logger MATLAB Examples

 picosdk-usbdrdaq-matlab-examples is a MATLAB example demonstrating how to call shared library functions to acquire data from the
 USB DrDAQ data logger.